Kinto/kinto/docs/api/buckets.rst

 .. http:put:: /buckets/(bucket_id)

+    :synopsis: Creates or replaces a bucket with a specific id.

     **Requires authentication**

-    Creates or replaces a bucket with a specific id.

     If the bucket exists and you don't have the ``write`` permission on it, you will get a ``403 Forbidden`` http response.